Postdoctoral Fellowship Training Program (PFTP)

 Elizabeth McQuaid, PhD, ABPP, Director

 2) The Clinical Neuropsychology Specialty Program (CNSP) provides training in clinical neuropsychology within a hospital-based setting that is consistent with Houston Conference Guidelines.
-We are currently pursuing specialty accreditation from APA for this program.
-Currently, postdoctoral fellows complete one year of accredited training in the CPP (above), then an additional year of training that is not part of the accredited program.
+The CNSP was formerly the Neuropsychology Track within the CPP.
+As of October 28, 2018, the CNSP is “accredited, on contingency” as a new specialty program in clinical neuropsychology by the American Psychological Association (APA).
+In accordance with APA guidelines, the CNSP is eligible for full accreditation status after submitting trainee outcome data on or before September 01, 2022 to APA for review.
+Current and incoming CNSP postdoctoral fellows complete two years of accredited training in the CNSP program.
 (Stephen Correia, PhD, ABPP-CN, is Director of the CNSP and Jennifer Davis, PhD, ABPP-CN, is Associate Director)

 Fellowships which offer experiences in Integrated Primary Care/Behavioral Health are clearly noted on the Available Fellowships page.

 The Postdoctoral Fellowship Training Program is listed as a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).